Ministry of Advanced Education and Skills Development (MAESD) Student Unpaid Work Placements

-To comply with MTCU reporting requirements, faculties/departments are to complete the forms with the student before placement.
+To comply with MAESD reporting requirements, faculties/departments are to complete the forms with the student before placement.

-MTCU guidelines require universities to report statistics on unpaid work placements each term, therefore placement coordinators are required to submit statistics on all MTCU-approved unpaid placements to the Safety Office at the end of each academic term.
+MAESD guidelines require universities to report statistics on unpaid work placements each term, therefore placement coordinators are required to submit statistics on all MAESD-approved unpaid placements to the Safety Office at the end of each academic term.

-Ministry guidelines for unpaid work placements (PDF) - these guidelines are prepared by the Colleges and Universities Branches of the Ministry of Training, Colleges and Universities to assist in the understanding and administration of workplace insurance for students on unpaid work placements.
+Ministry Guidelines for Unpaid Work Placements - these guidelines are prepared by the Colleges and Universities Branches of the Ministry of Advanced Education and Skills Development to assist in the understanding and administration of workplace insurance for students on unpaid work placements.